Are you looking for safe core stability exercises to help you manage your core dysfunction?

 This is quite different to using a stable support such as a chair where there is less requirement on the muscles to keep the body stable.

 Research suggests some seated exercise ball exercises that involve moving the legs can promote increased deep core abdominal muscle activity.
 The first exercise in this video is one example of core abdominal exercises on the ball.

-Core exercises for rehabilitation are usually prescribed by a treating physiotherapist or health professional based upon a thorough assessment of existing core muscle strength and function i.e. how well the core muscles are working.
+Core exercises for rehabilitation are usually prescribed by a treating physiotherapist or health professional based upon a thorough assessment of existing core muscle strength and function i.e. whether dysfunction exists and how well core muscles are working.

 Who are these Core Stability Exercises Suited to?

 These core exercises are suited to women seeking general pelvic floor safe ball exercises for their core muscles.